-What to Expect Before and During MRI Test?
+What to Expect Before and During Magnetic Resonance Imaging Test?

 You will almost certainly be required to sign a consent form at the hospital where we have referred you, saying that you understand any risk involved when taking the test and that you agree to have it done.